bearsunday/bearsunday.github.io/manual/en/blog_get.md

 }
 ```

- Note:Even though the client intends to request a resource, in reality the stub data interceptor that is wedged (intercepted) between the client and the resource returns the dummy data.
+ Note: Even though the client intends to request a resource, in reality the stub data interceptor that is wedged (intercepted) between the client and the resource returns the dummy data.

 You can install StubModule from other module like belows..